Skip to main content

 Unfortunately, no. PBGC must pay benefits according to limits set by federal law.
 The PBGC Appeals Board does not have the authority to restore benefits that are over federal limits.

-When we have completed our review of your plan:
+When we have completed our review of your plan and issue a benefit determination letter to you:

 • If you have received estimated benefit payments that are too high, we will adjust your future monthly payments to the correct amount, further reduced normally by no more than 10% until the overpayment has been repaid.